KonduitAI/konduit-serving/python/tests/README.md

 ### [`test_client_serde.py`](test_client_serde.py)

-This file tests serialization and deserialization ('serde') processes by the Client in Konduit Serving
+This file tests serialization and deserialization ('serde') by the Client.

 #### `test_multipart_encode()`
 Tests the following methods for the [Client](../konduit/client.py#L10-L139) class: